sshyran/alpine-cloud-images/README.md

   we currently need to install some packages from edge.
 We expect that these will be included in Alpine 3.9, or perhaps as a 3.8.x update.
   - linux-virt @edge-main (includes necessary NVMe drivers)
-  - aws-ena-driver @edge-testing (installs 'virt' flavored subpackage)
+  - aws-ena-driver @edge-community (installs 'virt' flavored subpackage)
   - tiny-ec2-bootstrap @edge-main  (updated to v1.2.0)

 - CloudFormation support is still forthcoming.
 This requires patches and